Mi Corazoncito

 "Mi Corazoncito" (My Little Heart) is Aventura's second single from their second live album K.O.B.
 Live (2006).
 The song reached big recognition in many Spanish-speaking countries and reached number two on the Billboard Hot Latin Tracks chart.
+The song was featured in GTA Online: The Contract (2021), in the fictional radio station Motomami Los Santos.

 Music video

 The music video for "Mi Corazoncito" shows Romeo looking at a picture of a girl he is in love with and he is imagining that she is in love with him, while in reality, she keeps pushing him away.
 In the end, they end up being in love with each other.